Shenley Church End

 Shenley Church End is a village, district and wider civil parish in Milton Keynes, Buckinghamshire, England, about 2 mi south-west of Central Milton Keynes, and the same distance north-west of Bletchley.
 Together with its neighbouring districts of Shenley Brook End, Shenley Wood and Shenley Lodge, the districts are collectively known as "The Shenleys".

 History

 The village name 'Shenley' is an Old English language word meaning 'bright clearing'.
 In the Domesday Book of 1086 the area was collectively known as Senelai and controlled by Hugh d'Avranches, 1st Earl of Chester.

 The distinction between the Brook End and the Church End happened in the 12th century when a new manor house was constructed in Shenley Brook End by the Mansell family.
 However, by 1426 the two manors were owned by the same person and the distinction between the two places was in name only.

-Shenley Church End is also home to the Shenley Toot, a motte and bailey (of which only the motte remains), which is now a scheduled ancient monument.
+Shenley Church End is also home to the Shenley Toot, a motte and bailey (of which only the motte remains), which is now a scheduled monument.

 The parish church, the Church of St. Mary, is a Grade I listed building.
+The site of the former manor house near the church is another scheduled monument.